mmatyas/pegasus-docs/docs/user-guide/platform-android.md

 ### RetroArch

-RetroArch has two versions available on Google Play: the standard app is called **RetroArch**, and there's a version optimized for 64-bit devices called **RetroArch64** (with the name "RetroArch (AArch64)" when installed).
+RetroArch has different versions available on Google Play and their site: the standard app is called **RetroArch**, which should work generally on all devices, and there are releases that only support 32- or 64-bit devices (eg. **RetroArch64**, with the name "RetroArch (AArch64)" when installed).
 Depending on which one you'd like to use, the launch command will be slightly different.

 Unlike must applications, RetroArch happens to use a large number of custom parameters.
 It can be launched like this: